Skip to Content

 Shop the Chatuchak Weekend Market

-Shopping lovers will be gone for the day to this, this biggest outdoor market on Earth!
+Shopping lovers will be gone all the day to this, this biggest outdoor market on Earth!
+It is open during the week mainly for wholesale, but Fridays and the weekends it’s all abuzz.

-With over 15,000 stalls divided into themed sections, Chatuchak Market sells everything from clothes and shoes to jewellery, art, old hotel furnitures, knick knacks, knock offs, genuine antiques and even pets, it’s a veritable maze of same-same alleys.
+With over 15,000 stalls divided into themed sections, Chatuchak Market sells everything from clothes and shoes to jewellery, art, old hotel furniture, knick knacks, knock offs, genuine antiques and even pets.
+It’s a veritable maze of same-same alleys.
 This place is truly a top favourite for shopaholics.

 Vendor selling fruit tea at the Chatuchak Weekend Market